vsummet/cms230notes/chap02.md

 Sure — any symbols can.
 There are "music processor" programs for printed music that work like word processor programs for printed text.
 </details>

-## 2.12 - Recall that last advantage of binary:
+## 2.12 - Symbols and Patterns
+Recall that last advantage of binary:

 * Anything that can be represented with patterns can be represented with patterns of bits.

 What about representing things other than the written characters of a language?
 This is a deep topic, and entire books have been written on it.
 Here is a very sloppy discussion: Pick some subject.
 Use English sentences to describe it.
 Represent those sentences in ASCII (characters encoded as bit patterns.)
 Now the subject is represented in binary.
 If something can be represented in English, then it can be represented in binary.

 Notice that this says nothing about "meaning" or "understanding."
 Printed books don't understand their own contents.
 A digital version of the book (say on CD ROM) doesn't understand the book, either.
 It merely holds the information, waiting for a human mind to do the understanding.
 However the book has been represented as bit patterns.